geovanmafra/literate-octo-pancake/README.md

 # Arch, Hyprland and Waybar
-I made this for personal use but feel free to use it, it's basically the default file and some sane configurations.
+I made this for personal use but feel free to use it, it's basically the default configuration files and some sane configurations without going crazy.
 Pipewire just works and you can use the mouse wheel to turn the volume up/down, it also opens pwvucontrol and blueman onclick as a applet instead of a big tiled window.
 >👻
 ![alt text](https://github.com/geovanmafra/literate-octo-pancake/blob/main/preview.png?raw=true)